btulchinsky/devopsbootcamp/docs/lab_3.md

 ![lab_3_workflow_03](images/lab_3_workflow_03.jpg)

-## Fix Workflow Due to Failed Test
+## Fix Workflow Due to Failed Test (TO BE REMOVED)

 If you check the status of the Workflow, you will notice that the pipeline failed.

-This is common to run simple unit tests to ensure that the code will at least deploy.
+It is common to run simple unit tests to ensure that the code components work as expected.
 In our case, we have an API that returns the wrong text.
 The test is expecting the text to be `Hello, World!`, while the API returned `Hello, World!!` - We have an extra exclamation mark (!).

 Let's correct this error.